stuartthomas25/JParty/README.md

 <img src="screenshots/main_board.png" height="300"/>

-The "Alex" player sees the answer on the laptop screen and can adjudicate with the arrow keys:
+The host sees the answer on the laptop screen and can adjudicate with the arrow keys:

 <img src="screenshots/alex_view.png" height="300"/>